fnurl/o365atp-popclip-extension/README.md

 but longer and with extra stuff.

-If you want to copy the link and send it to somebody, being able to decode it and just send the actual link.
+If you want to copy the link and send it to somebody, this extension extracts the target URL from the SafeLink.

 # Requirements

-Requires that `node` is installed via Homebrew (or at least available as `/usr/local/bin/node`).
+Assumes `python3` exists in `/usr/bin/`.